Last updated July 14, 2020

 - Metadata/communication data (e.g., device information, IP addresses),

-b) Processing personal data from public and commercially used accounts on social media platforms within the framework of a legitimate interest on our part or of third parties in the scope of our provided Services (Art.
+c) Processing data from public and commercially used accounts on social media platforms within the framework of a legitimate interest on our part or of third parties in the scope of our provided Services (Art.
 6(1)(f) GDPR):

-- Personal data (social media profile name, country of origin, language, and similar data)
+- Personal data (social media profile handles, country of origin, language, and similar data)

 - Contact data (e-mail address)